military-mythology-and-legends

-Divine Lineage: The Kami and the Birth of the Warrior Elite
+Divine Lineage: Gods and the Birth of Warrior Clans

-Unlike the knights of medieval Europe, who derived their status from feudal land grants, the highest ranks of the samurai class justified their power through direct descent from the gods.
-The founding myths of Japan, recorded in the 8th-century chronicles Kojiki and Nihon Shoki, established a divine lineage for the Imperial family that radiated outward to the great warrior clans.
-The sun goddess Amaterasu is the primary ancestor of the Imperial line.
-Her great-grandson, Ninigi-no-Mikoto, descended to earth to rule, bringing with him the three sacred treasures: the mirror, the jewel, and the sword.
-This sword, Kusanagi-no-Tsurugi, became the ultimate symbol of martial legitimacy.
+Unlike European knights who derived status from feudal land grants, the highest samurai ranks justified their power through direct descent from the gods.
+Japan's founding chronicles, the Kojiki (712 CE) and Nihon Shoki (720 CE), trace the Imperial family back to the sun goddess Amaterasu.
+Her great-grandson, Ninigi-no-Mikoto, descended to earth bearing the three sacred treasures: the mirror, the jewel, and the sword.
+The sword, Kusanagi-no-Tsurugi, became the ultimate symbol of martial legitimacy—a blade with its own divine backstory, found in the tail of the eight-headed serpent Yamata-no-Orochi by the storm god Susanoo.

 Minamoto no Yoshitsune: The Divine Tragedy

-His loyal retainer, the monk-warrior Benkei, is equally surrounded by myth.
-Benkei is often depicted as a demigod of immense strength, standing over two meters tall, a giant among medieval Japanese.
-The tale of his single-handed defense of the Gojō Bridge in Kyoto, where he fought off scores of attackers only to be defeated by the supernaturally skilled Yoshitsune, is a cornerstone of Japanese folklore.
-Benkei's death standing upright at the Battle of Koromogawa, riddled with arrows, is the ultimate expression of the warrior's will to resist defeat.
+His retainer Benkei is equally mythical: a giant monk-warrior of immense strength, standing over two meters tall.
+His defense of Gojō Bridge in Kyoto—where he fought scores of attackers before being defeated by the supernaturally skilled Yoshitsune—is a cornerstone of Japanese folklore.
+Benkei's death, standing upright and riddled with arrows at the Battle of Koromogawa, remains the ultimate expression of the warrior's will to resist defeat.

 The Supernatural Battlefield: Oni, Tengu, and the Vengeful Dead